distributed-it-for-telco/distributed-rating-doc/src/USE-CASES/UC-02/index.md

 **As a** Teleco Provider
 **I want to** provide products from multiple partners
 **and** relay the rating to partner's agent
-**so that** I can ensure all partners have rated the product before consumption
+**so that** I can ensure all partners have rated the product before usage
 ```

 ## Product composition